Cancel anytime

 Industry Overview

-The cruise industry is recovering from the COVID-19 pandemic, with increasing demand and capacity utilization.
-The industry is sensitive to economic conditions and geopolitical events.
+The cruise industry is recovering from the COVID-19 pandemic, with increasing demand for leisure travel.
+It's characterized by high capital expenditures and cyclical demand patterns.

 Positioning